Beyond-Finance/feature_map/README.md

 ```

 ### Feature Definition File Assignment
-By default all feature definition YML files, located in the `.feature_map/definitions' directory, are assigned to their corresponding feature.
+By default any feature definition YML files, located in the `.feature_map/definitions' directory, are assigned to their corresponding feature.

 The leading `.` in the path for these files results in them being quoted within the resulting `.feature_map/assignments` file.
 The following is an example of this content:
 ```yml